Origins of Ashwagandha

 -

-Capsules and Supplements: Ashwagandha capsules are a convenient way to obtain the benefits of the herb.
-They are usually taken on an empty stomach according to the manufacturer's directions.
+Capsules and Supplements: Ashwagandha capsules are a convenient way to obtain the herb's benefits.
+They are typically taken on an empty stomach as directed by the manufacturer.

 -